jameshughes89/cs102/src/site/labs/binary-trees/binary-trees.rst

         }

 Number of Nodes
 ===============

 #.
-Write a recursive ``numberOfNodes`` method to count the number of nodes within the tree.
+Write a recursive ``numberOfNodes`` method to count the number of nodes within the tree

     .. code-block:: java